 The city is luring talented chefs who cut their teeth at Chicago “name” restaurants like Table Fifty-Two.
 Co-executive Chefs John Vermiglio and Joe Giacomino have been turning heads nationally since they opened their neighborhood joint, Grey Ghost, last year.
 Get a taste of their Midwestern roots with hearty butchery such as lamb kielbasa with caper, brown butter and saffron or the octopus corn dog with chipotle, avocado and cotija.

-We’ve called out some places to headline a trip to Detroit, which promises to be an eye-opening journey into what’s new, cool and enduring.
+The Food Fanatics called out some places to headline a trip to Detroit, which promises to be an eye-opening journey into what’s new, cool and enduring.
 The Motor City isn’t your dad’s Detroit anymore.
 Here are some of the highlights.

 Do you see a coffee bar in your future?
-Check out the specialty coffees at Astro from roasters locally and all over the country, as well as bread from Ann Arbor’s infamous Zingerman’s Roadhouse in Ann Arbor, MI.
+Check out the specialty brews at Astro Coffee from roasters locally and all over the country, as well as bread from the infamous Zingerman’s Roadhouse in Ann Arbor, MI.

-With its glass structure, the restaurant puts itself on full display as part of the city’s revival.
-If you’re thinking of a pasta program, get inspired by Chef Jordan Hoffman’s ways with flour and water or check out how his cooking reflects his Midwestern roots and childhood food memories.
+With its glass structure, Parc puts itself on full display as part of the city’s revival.
+If thinking of a pasta program, get inspired by Chef Jordan Hoffman and his ways with flour and water or check out how his cooking reflects his Midwestern roots and childhood food memories.

 Take notes at Sugar House, a pre-Prohibition joint run by native Dave Kwiatkowski who seamlessly blends classic cocktails with modern flavors.
 Try the “Twister,” a blend of Brugal rum, Rhum JM, Galliano, coconut, passion fruit, falernum, citrus and absinthe, or enjoy a classic Manhattan made with rye, Italian vermouth, maraschino and Angostura bitters.

-Opening a restaurant in a blue collar suburb 10 miles north of the city in a former diner sandwiched between a wrestling supply store and funeral home takes moxie.
-Chef-owner James Rigato shows how to exceed expectations and then some.
+Opening a restaurant in Hazel Park, a blue collar suburb 10 miles north of Detroit, in a former diner sandwiched between a wrestling supply store and funeral home takes moxie.
+Chef-owner James Rigato shows how Mabel Grey exceeded expectations and then some.